juandspy/glitchtip-jira-integration/DESIGN.md

     loop Every time alert triggers
         Glitchtip->>Glitchtip-Jira integration: Issue info
         Glitchtip-Jira integration->>Jira: Check if task exists?
-        alt exists
+        Note left of Jira: cache the result for<br>some time so that<br>Jira is not exhausted alt exists
             Glitchtip-Jira integration->>Glitchtip-Jira integration: Discard the issue
         else doesn't exist